FedGraph/fedgraph/setup_cluster.md

-# Instructions for Setting Up and Deleting a Ray Cluster on AWS EKS
+# Instructions for Setting Up a Ray Cluster on AWS EKS

 ## Step-by-Step Guide to Push customized Docker ECR image